 The Education Resource Center, located on the ground floor in the Willard Hall Education Building, is a multimedia, special purpose library that provides both circulating and reserve collections to support the curriculum of the College of Education, with materials such as school textbooks, filmstrips, and a special multicultural collection of children's literature.
 The Center houses part of a statewide special education resource collection, including a preview center for adaptive technology for persons with disabilities.
-In addition, the Center provides training in audiovisual equipment operation.
+In addition, the Center provides training in audiovisual equipment operation and media production and access to typewriters, a laminator, and a thermal copier/transparency maker.
 For further information, call (302) 831-2335.

-The Center for Assistive and Instructional Technology is funded jointly by the Instructional Technology Center and the College of Education to advance the preparation of preservice and inservice teachers and therapists and to promote research on the uses of technology to enhance learning, increase independence, and improve productivity in students with and without special needs.
+The Center for Assistive and Instructional Technology is funded jointly by the Instructional Technology Center and the College of Education to advance the preparation of preservice and inservice professionals and promote research on the uses of technology to enhance learning, increase independence, and improve productivity in students with and without special needs.
 The Center maintains a reference collection containing more than 3,000 books, articles, and reports in an on-line catalog that permits electronic searches, as well as a collection of educational software and videodiscs, assistive devices, communication aids, and multimedia technology.
 Also included is a computer laboratory housing Apple II, Macintosh, and IBM computers for class instruction and individual student use.
 In addition, the Center offers graduate students the opportunity to pursue educational research through a research assistance program.

 The Office of Clinical Studies for Teacher Education.
-The emphasis in teacher education programs at the University is to provide students with early and graduated "hands on" experiential and instructional opportunities in the schools of Delaware.
+A major standard used to measure the excellence of a professional school is the opportunity provided in the curriculum for students to test theory through clinical practice.
+In accordance with this standard of excellence, the emphasis in teacher education programs at the University is to provide students with early and graduated "hands on" experiential and instructional opportunities in the schools of Delaware.
 The Office of Clinical Studies for Teacher Education is charged with the responsibility of assisting faculty to implement a program of field-based professional practice that includes several sequential phases representing increasing professional involvement and responsibility.
 Using a three-level approach of graduated clinical responsibilities, students participate in field experiences in school settings beginning in the freshman year.

 Level I experiences give students the opportunity to observe, tutor, and offer general assistance in the classroom.
 Level II experiences include planning, implementing, and assessing limited instructional units with small groups or an entire class.
 Level III responsibilities require students to become engaged in an extended student teaching experience under the supervision of a University supervisor and a local district cooperating teacher.
 In administering the clinical studies program, the Office staff is responsible for the selection and training of supervisory personnel, the development of policies governing the clinical program, the integration of clinical experiences into other facets of the teacher education program, and the placement of students in appropriate clinical settings.
-In servicing teacher education programs throughout the University, the Office of Clinical Studies makes over 3,000 placements each year.
+In servicing teacher education programs throughout the University, the Office of Clinical Studies makes over 2,500 placements each year.
 For further information, call (302) 831-2319.